 It will not dismissed as 'banter' or 'part of growing up'.
-These issues will be part of PSHE /RSHE lessons and discussions.
+All staff are trained to respond to inappropriate comments etc. These issues will be part of PSHE /RSHE lessons and discussions.
 Victims will be supported through the school's pastoral system and external agencies if required.
+Both inside and outside school as well as online incidents will be responded to appropriately.